johnpuddephatt/turveyworld/src/work/print-making-movement.md

   crop: gravity.center
   file: /uploads/eastwest2.jpeg
 ---
-In January/Febuary 2024 Gerry will be collaborating with print maker and visual artist David Armes who will be in residence at Hyde Park Arts Club (*part of Hyde Park Book Club)*.
+In January/February 2024 Gerry will be collaborating with print maker and visual artist David Armes who will be in residence at Hyde Park Arts Club (*part of Hyde Park Book Club)*.
 Gerry will work with dance artist Vanessa Grasse to animate some  live performance within the installation, and offer movement workshops.
 More information to follow.

-Performance Jan 17
+**Performance** Jan 17

-Workshops

-Jan 24/25.

-Feb 2/3/4
+**Workshops** Feb 2/3/4